dougeby/IntuneDocs/intune/manage-microsoft-edge.md

 These are some examples of the scenarios AD Application Proxy enable:

 - A user is using the Outlook mobile app, which is protected by Intune.
 They then click a link to an intranet site in an email, and Microsoft Edge recognizes that this intranet site has been exposed to the user through the Application Proxy.
 The user is automatically routed through the Application Proxy, to authenticate with any applicable multi-factor authentication and conditional access before reaching the intranet site.
 Users are now able to access internal sites even on their mobile devices, and the link in Outlook works as expected.
 - A user opens Microsoft Edge on their iOS or Android device.
-If Microsoft Edge I protected with Intune, and Application proxy is enabled, the user can navigate to an intranet site using the internal URL they are used to.
+If Microsoft Edge is protected with Intune, and Application proxy is enabled, the user can navigate to an intranet site using the internal URL they are used to.
 Microsoft Edge recognizes that this intranet site has been exposed to the user via the Application Proxy, and the user is automatically routed through the Application Proxy, to authenticate before reaching the intranet site.

 ### Before you start